JamesMitofsky/moho-access/README.md

 ## To Do

 - [ ] Local storage the QR code by day with an expiration timer to (1) 24 cycles or (2) a midnight reset.
-- [ ] Add url based entry for enterprise names that can be submitted to the database
+- [ ] Update global entry object.
+Ask for name of enterprise, disallow other types of characters, and then replace spaces with dashes
+- [ ] Greet enterprise with their name.
+Maybe also allow the upload of an enterprise logo??
+That could be cool.
+- [ ] Feat: add deletion of existing users or keys